friedger/info_tokens/docs/how_to_buy/buy_from_exchange.md

 ## Buy Bitcoin (BTC)

-Here are some popular online crypto currency exchanges, grouped per region, from which you can buy Bitcoins:
+Here are some popular online cryptocurrency exchanges, grouped per region, from which you can buy Bitcoins:

 Europe | US | Middle East and Africa |
 --------|----|-----------------------|